gouthami89/Getting_Cleaning_Data_Project/CodeBook.md

 logicalVector - contains logical values for column names containing the keywords "mean", "std"

 colNames - data vector containing modified column names for the "finalData" dataframe

+READ.TABLE() was used for data import

+CBIND() was used to obtain "trainingData" and "testData", while RBIND() was used to obtain merged "finalData1"

+GREPL() was used for pattern match, to identify column names containing phrases "mean", "std"

+MERGE() was used to include "activityType" in the data frame "finalData"

+GSUB() was used to for pattern match and replacement, to give more descriptive names to feature measurements

+DPLYR package was used to SELECT, GROUP, SUMMARIZE "finalData" to produce a tidy data set containing average of measurements in "finalData" of each subject engaged in each of the 6 activities